michaeluno/admin-page-framework/readme.txt

 * <s>Add: the ability to specify a redirect page after the form data is successfully updated.</s> Implemented in 1.0.3.2.

 == Changelog ==

+= 2.0.0.b3 - 08/28/2013 =
+* Added: more documentation in the source code.
+* Removed: the *document* folder.
+* Moved: the *documentation_guideline.md* file to the top level folder.
+* Removed: the documentation pages and added an external link to the documentation web site.
+* Removed: the *arrField* parameter of the constructor of the *AdminPageFramework_MetaBox* class.
+* Removed: the *setFieldArray()* method of the *AdminPageFramework_MetaBox* class.
+* Fixed: a bug that meta box color piker, image selector, data picker scripts did not load in the page after the Publish button was pressed.
+* Changed: the *validation_ extended class name* filter for meta boxes to accept the second parameter to receive the stored data.

 = 2.0.0.b2 - 08/26/2013 =
 * Changed: *addLinkToPluginDescription()* and *addLinkToPluginTitle()* to accept variadic parameters.